combatopera/Leytonium/README.md

 Apply the last slammed commit.

 ### dx
-Diff from parent branch or from passed-in commit number.
+Diff from target branch or passed-in commit number.

 ### dxx
 Short diff from target branch or passed-in commit number.